Telecommunications link: Point-to-point

 A point-to-point link is a dedicated link that connects exactly two communication facilities (e.g., two nodes of a network, an intercom station at an entryway with a single internal intercom station, a radio path between two points, etc.).

 Broadcast

 Broadcast links connect two or more nodes and support broadcast transmission, where one node can transmit so that all other nodes can receive the same transmission.
-Classic Ethernet is an example.
+A layer-1 Network segment in Ethernet is an example of this.

 Multipoint

 Also known as a multidrop link, a multipoint link is a link that connects two or more nodes.
 Also known as general topology networks, these include ATM and Frame Relay links, as well as X.25 networks when used as links for a network-layer protocol like IP.

 Unlike broadcast links, there is no mechanism to efficiently send a single message to all other nodes without copying and retransmitting the message.

 Point-to-multipoint

 A point-to-multipoint link (or simply a multipoint) is a specific type of multipoint link which consists of a central connection endpoint (CE) that is connected to multiple peripheral CEs.
 All of the peripheral CEs receive any transmission of data that originates from the central CE while any transmission of data that originates from any of the peripheral CEs is only received by the central CE.